Antenatal checks and tests

 Weight and height checks in pregnancy

-You will be weighed at your booking appointment, but you won't be weighed regularly during your pregnancy.
+You'll be weighed at your booking appointment, but you won't be weighed regularly during your pregnancy.
 Your height and weight are used to calculate your body mass index (BMI).

 Women who are overweight for their height are at increased risk of problems during pregnancy.